truzmeto/LoanStatusPrediction/kernel.md

 ![png](output_20_0.png)

-* Based on fraction of 'Good' and 'Bad' loans, we do have data imbalance problem(20%-80%).
+* Based on fraction of 'Good' and 'Bad' loans, we do have data imbalance problem that must be addressed before applying predictive modelling.
-* Percentage of issued loans seem to reduce as year ending!
+* Percentage of issued loans seem to increase slightly as time passes.
+Percentage of Good Loans granted every month is nearly 4 times more than Bad Loans.

 ### Feature Statistics